vives-devbit/git-course/docs/git-tools/README.md

 ![Adjust path](./assets/adjustPATH.png)

+When selecting a default editor: select Visual Studio Code.

 When installed correctly, open a command prompt \(hit windows key, start typing cmd and hit enter\).
 All command line input is indicated in the grey rectangle.

 ```bash